s18840/TIN-Final-project-Pruszkow-Airport/README.md

 # TIN
-Basic js site about Pruszkow Airport
+Basic js site about Pruszkow Airport with connection to DB